 The United States has been attempting to change Iraq's regime since the 1991 Persian Gulf war, although achieving this goal was not declared policy until 1998.
 In November 1998, amid a crisis with Iraq over U.N. weapons of mass destruction (WMD) inspections, the Clinton Administration stated that the United States would seek to go beyond containment to promoting a change of regime.
+A regime change policy was endorsed by the Iraq Liberation Act (P.L.
+105-338, October 31, 1998).
 Bush Administration officials have emphasized regime change as the cornerstone of U.S. policy toward Iraq.
-This paper discusses past and current U.S. efforts to oust Saddam Husayn and the current debate over the implementation of that policy.
+This paper discusses past and current U.S. efforts to oust Saddam Hussein and the current debate over the implementation of that policy.